hetznercloud/terraform-provider-hcloud/website/docs/d/firewall.html.md

 - `port` - (Required, string) Port of the Firewall Rule.
 Required when `protocol` is `tcp` or `udp`
 - `source_ips` - (Required, List) List of CIDRs that are allowed within this Firewall Rule (when `direction` is `in`)
 - `destination_ips` - (Required, List) List of CIDRs that are allowed within this Firewall Rule (when `direction` is `out`)
+- `description` - (Optional, string) Description of the firewall rule